+In addition to his commercial work, he made his first comic strips in his spare time.
 He adopted the pseudonym of Peyo (based on his first name Pierrot) and saw his first comic strip published in Riquet, the supplement of the the daily L'Occident, in April 1946.
 This comic about an indian called 'Pied-Tendre' was soon followed by the scout 'Puce', a character that reappeared in Mowgli in 1948.
 Peyo's first continuing story, 'Une Enquête de l'Inspecteur Pik', was published in the children's paper of the Brussels department store Le Bon Marché.
 But his career as a comic artist really took off when he began an association with the newspaper La Dernière Heure.

 One of the best things about Spirou was the fact that 'Johan' could now appear in colour (provided by Peyo's wife Nine).
 The character's blond hair changed into black and in the third story 'Le Lutin aux Bois aux Roches' (1956), Johan discovers a wild dwarf in the woods who'd soon become his new sidekick: Pirlouit.
 Pirlouit and his trusty black goat Bicet are brought to Johan's castle, where the energetic little man becomes the king's official joker.
 Soon his bad jokes and appalling songs annoy everyone, including the king, his knights, Homnibus the wizard and old lady Dame Barbe.
 But he is also loyal to Johan and always joins him on his adventures to combat wizards, ghosts, dragons and rival soldiers.
 Pirlouit proved so popular with readers that the series was soon retitled 'Johan et Pirlouit'.
 As one of the most popular comics in Spirou, 13 books were published by Dupuis between 1954 and 1970.